NullBrunk/Utils/README.md

 # Utils
-Urils is a python3 script, his goal is to make our life easier with some useful commands
+Urils is a python3 script, his goal is to make our life easier with some useful commands.

 # How to install it ?